How to Dissolve an LLC in California

 If the vote for dissolution was not made by all your LLC members, then you cannot file a Certificate of Cancellation.

 To dissolve a California LLC, you can also file a Certificate of Dissolution.
 You can file a Certificate of Dissolution if you answered UNTRUE to any of statements listed above and less than all of your LLC members voted for dissolution.

 The California Secretary of State processes a great deal of business filings, which slows down processing times.
 Typically, a normal filing can take weeks to process.
-There are expedite options available, but only for filings that are submitted in person.
+There are the following expedite options available.

 In-Person Expedite Options: